tulde23/dependous/Readme.md

     }
 }

 This registration will allow you to inject new instances of a concrete type.
+You can register your instance as ISelfTransient, ISelfScoped or ISelfSingleton
 ```

 ##### Using A Default Discovery Interface #####